Blog

 Post-Surgical Orthopedic Recovery

 Knee reconstruction, shoulder surgery, hip labral repair, ankle stabilization, and other orthopedic procedures generate significant home health need in the weeks following discharge.
 Skilled nursing supports wound monitoring, pain assessment, and medication management while therapy services guide functional recovery.
+This is the most common reason families in SW Fort Worth and Burleson reach out to us through LoneStar Athletic Injury Network home health authorization.

 Traumatic Musculoskeletal Injuries

 Fractures, tendon tears, muscle injuries, and ligament damage sustained in athletic or occupational settings may require a period of home health care — particularly when the patient's functional limitations prevent safe self-care.
 Skilled home health bridges the gap between hospitalization or surgical intervention and independent function.
+Whether the injury happened on a school athletic field or at a worksite, the LoneStar Athletic Injury Network home health benefit is designed to support exactly this recovery phase.

 Concussion and Neurological Monitoring

 For student athletes and workers who have sustained head injuries, skilled nursing monitoring at home provides an important safety net during the early recovery period.
 Nurses assess neurological status, educate families on warning signs requiring emergency care, and coordinate with the treating provider when clinical changes occur.
+This level of oversight is often not available through standard outpatient follow-up alone.

-Soft Tissue and Overuse Injuries
+Soft Tissue and Overuse Injuries With Surgical Intervention

-RN-Led Care Model
+RN-Led Care Model With Clear Clinical Accountability

 24/7 Availability With Live Answer

 Not all home health agencies offer the same clinical scope.
 BrightStar Care of Burleson's skilled nursing capabilities include wound care, IV therapy, lab draws, medication administration, feeding tube management, and ostomy care.
-For complex post-surgical patients, this breadth means that the care plan can be executed by a single coordinating agency rather than requiring multiple providers — simplifying the experience for the patient, the family, and the case manager.
+For complex post-surgical patients, this breadth means the care plan can be executed by a single coordinating agency rather than requiring multiple providers — simplifying the experience for the patient, the family, and the case manager alike.

 No Contracts Required